salah-alstre/netflix-/README.md

 ## Contributing

-If you have suggestions for improving the CV or wish to contribute, please feel free to open an issue or submit a pull request on GitHub.
+If you have suggestions for improving the project or wish to contribute, please feel free to open an issue or submit a pull request on GitHub.